jpmasters/jpmasters.github.io/_posts/2022-10-30-localization-2.md

 final_images = add_bounding_boxes()
 ```

-Now we can draw some of the images that were used to create the predictions and overlay the localization rectangles on top of them.
-You can see that the accuracy isn't brilliant but it's not too bad considering it's a very simple dense network and the feature extraction part of the VGG model probably isn't designed for images this simple.
-In future experiments, this will change to something more interesting.
+Now we can draw some of the images that were used to create the predictions and overlay the localization rectangles on top of them as we did previously in Object Localization 1.

 ```python